| Report: Well,

 I might add, into some sort of vehicle and whisked

 away for questioning.
+So,

 I think we'll be out of here in time for Christmas.